kamerynjw/kamerynjw.github.io/teaching/2018/math244.md

 Announcements
 -------------

+* (10/8) The Intergovernmental Panel on Climate Change recently released a [report](http://www.ipcc.ch/report/sr15/) which shows that there is a high risk of climate change-related crisis as early as 2040.
+For a summary of the report, see [this New York Times article](https://www.nytimes.com/2018/10/07/climate/ipcc-climate-report-2040.html).

 * (9/28) See the [answer key]({{ page.url }}e1-answerkey.pdf) for the first midterm.

 * (9/17) I uploaded a [study guide]({{ page.url }}sg1.pdf) for the first midterm.
 Here are the answers: (1) The answer was in your heart all along.
 (2) We did this in class, and I don't recall the answer I got.
 (3) Many possible answers.
 I got $-9x - 8y + 6z = 5$.
 (4) $e^\pi - 1$.
 (5) $81\pi/2$.
 (6) $(8e^3 - 4)/9$.
 [This is wrong, but I don't remember the answer we calculated in class.
 A much uglier expression.]
 (7) $7$.
 (8) Just set up the integrals.
 (9) $9/10$.
 If you find a mistake in these answers, please let me know so I can correct it.